Q. I’m looking for people interested in Scrabble™. Is this the place? What about Anagrams? Cryptograms? I like riddles; am I still welcome?

 We host twice weekly chats on Slack (see the Chat page for more info.
 Chat announcements are posted on NPL-FOLK.

 The best resource for answering NPL questions are NPLers themselves.
 Don’t know any?
-That’s all right; just join the NPL-FOLK mailing list.
+That’s all right; just join the NPL-FOLK mailing list (email the postmaster to join).
 You can post your question there and have an answer back, often in a matter of minutes.
 Most NPL’ers – hell, all NPL’ers – are more than happy to help out; we remember what it’s like to be newbies confronted with our first completely enigmatic flats.

 Q. How do I log into the site?

 A. Some areas of our web sites are for members only.
 Your login is always your nom (or your name, if you haven’t yet chosen a nom).
 When you change your nom, your login changes and your password stays the same.
 If you have a nom that can’t be typed, you will use a test-based version of your nom to sign in.
 If you don’t know your password, you try resetting it.
 If it looks like you don’t have an account, contact the treasurer.

 Q. I can’t sign in.
 What do I do?

 A. If your membership has lapsed, your login will be disabled until you renew.
 If you have forgotten your password, you can reset your password using your nom or email address.
 We do not know your current password and cannot tell it to you.